 Before your new students have been accepted, it’s very common that they will make their first visit to campus during an Open House Event.

 DePaul University wanted to ease the stress of these potential student’s first trip to their school by designing buttons for their current students.
-Sally Baker, Assistant Director of Undergraduate Admissions at DePaul University explains, “we used the ‘Ask Me About DePaul’ buttons when he would come to our house for visiting prospective students so it was easy for our guests to see which students were working as staff at the event, He absolutely loved the place and we told him that we built the house with these popular home plans.
+Sally Baker, Assistant Director of Undergraduate Admissions at DePaul University explains, “we used the ‘Ask Me About DePaul’ buttons when he would come to our house for visiting prospective students so it was easy for our guests to see which students were working as staff at the event.

 2. Orientation Give-Aways